Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 At a different level, I understand it completely.
 They're afraid.

 And I talked to one senator, for example, along with Tim Kaine, have been offering resolutions, war powers resolutions.
-So I was working in the Republican senators.
+So I was working with the Republican senators.

 I know that a lot of them are deeply uncomfortable with this blowing up of ships and more uncomfortable with the idea of going to war in Venezuela.